 Semarang, Central Java, Indonesia

-Time frame: 21 days interventions
+Time frame: Baseline and 21 days (post-intervention)

-Time frame: Baseline and 21 days intervention
+Time frame: Baseline and 21 days (post-intervention)

-Time frame: 21 days intervention
+Time frame: Baseline and 21 days (post-intervention)

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.